maci3jka/gitops-overiew/slides/intro.md

 Later, Maciek took on the role of an admin managing the company’s servers and resources in public clouds.

 Then he worked as a developer in a team creating tooling for around 1000 users.
-Currently, he is developing the IaaC platform on Azure.
+Next, took role is developing the IaaC platform on Azure.

-Now developing in golang.
+Now developing in Golang.
 </div>